-There are many highly effective treatment options available for anxiety and anxiety-related disorders.
-These treatments can be broadly categorized as: 1) Psychotherapy; 2) Medications; and 3) Complementary and Alternative Therapies.
-Patients diagnosed with anxiety can benefit from one or a combination of these various therapies.
-Discussions of emerging therapies and types of care providers are also included.
+There are a number of highly effective treatments available for people who are struggling with anxiety and anxiety-related disorders.
+These treatments fall into three broad categories: psychotherapy, medication and complementary and alternative therapies.
+Patients diagnosed with anxiety may derive significant benefit from one or a combination of these therapeutic approaches.
+Emerging therapies and the role of different care providers are also explored.

-Counseling is a form of talk therapy in which a mental healthcare provider helps patients develop strategies and coping skills to address specific issues like stress management or interpersonal problems.
-Counseling is generally designed to be a short-term therapy.
+Counselling is talk therapy facilitated by a mental health professional who helps patients develop coping strategies to address specific concerns, such as stress management or interpersonal problems.
+Counselling is usually a short-term therapeutic intervention.

 DBT uses a skills-based approach to help patients regulate their emotions.
-It is a prefered treatment for Borderline Personality Disorder, but call also be effective for anxiety disorders such as PTSD.
-This treatment teaches patients how to develop skills for how to regulate their emotions, stress-management, mindfulness, and interpersonal effectiveness.
-It was developed to be employed in either one-on-one therapy sessions or group sessions.
-This type of therapy is typically long-term and patients are usually in treatment for a year or more.
+It is often used to treat borderline personality disorder, but can also be effective for anxiety disorders such as PTSD.
+It teaches patients skills in emotion regulation, stress management, mindfulness and interpersonal effectiveness.
+It can be delivered in individual or group sessions and is usually a long-term treatment, lasting a year or more.

 Acceptance and Commitment Therapy (ACT)

-ACT is a type of CBT that encourages patients to engage again in positive behaviors even in the presence of negative thoughts and behaviors.
-The goal is to improve daily functioning despite having the disorder.
-It is particularly useful for treatment-resistant Generalized Anxiety Disorder and Depression.
-The length of treatment varies depending on the severity of symptoms.
+A form of CBT, ACT encourages patients to engage in positive behaviours despite the presence of negative thoughts and emotions.
+The primary goal is to improve daily functioning in the face of anxiety disorders.
+ACT is particularly useful for treatment-resistant generalised anxiety disorder and depression.
+The length of treatment varies depending on the severity of the symptoms.

-Family Therapy is a type of group therapy that includes the patient’s family to help them improve communication and develop better skills for solving conflicts.
-This therapy is useful if the family is contributing to the patient’s anxiety.
-During this short-term therapy, the patient’s family learns how not to make the anxiety symptoms worse and to better understand the patient.
-The length of treatment varies depending on the severity of symptoms.
+Family therapy, a group therapy approach, involves the patient’s family to improve communication and develop conflict resolution skills.
+This therapy is useful when family dynamics contribute to the patient’s anxiety.
+During this short-term intervention, the patient’s family learns strategies to avoid exacerbating anxiety symptoms and gains a deeper understanding of the patient.
+The length of treatment varies depending on the severity of the symptoms.

-Beta Blockers, also known as beta-adrenergic blocking agents, work by blocking the neurotransmitter epinephrine (adrenaline).
-Blocking adrenaline slows down and reduces the force of heart muscle contraction resulting in decreased blood pressure.
-Beta blockers also increase the diameter of blood vessels resulting in increased blood flow.
-Historically, beta blockers have been prescribed to treat the somatic symptoms of anxiety (heart rate and tremors) but they are not very effective at treating the generalized anxiety, panic attacks or phobias.
-Lopressor and Inderal are some of the brand names with which you might be familiar.
+Beta blockers, also known as beta-adrenergic blocking agents, work by blocking the neurotransmitter epinephrine (adrenaline).
+In doing so, they reduce the force of the heart muscle to contract, resulting in a reduction in blood pressure.
+Beta-blockers have traditionally been prescribed to treat somatic symptoms of anxiety, such as increased heart rate and tremors, but they are less effective in treating generalised anxiety, panic attacks or phobias.
+Common brand names include Lopressor and Inderal.

-A collection of activities focused in which an individual consciously produces the relaxation response in their body.
-This response consists of slower breathing, resulting in lower blood pressure and overall feeling of well-being.
-These activities include: progressive relaxation, guided imagery, biofeedback, and self-hypnosis and deep-breathing exercises.
+A collection of focused activities in which an individual consciously produces the relaxation response in their body.
+This response consists of slower breathing, resulting in lower blood pressure and a general feeling of well-being.
+These activities include: progressive relaxation, guided imagery, biofeedback, self-hypnosis and deep breathing exercises.

-A mind and body practice in which individuals are instructed to be mindful of thoughts, feelings and sensations in non-judgmental way.
-It has been shown to be useful in reducing the symptoms of psychological stress in patients with anxiety.
+A mind-body practice that teaches people to be aware of thoughts, feelings and sensations in a non-judgmental way.
+It has been shown to reduce symptoms of psychological distress in patients with anxiety.

 A mindfulness practice that combines meditation, physical postures, breathing exercises and a distinct philosophy.
-It has been shown to be useful in reducing some symptoms of anxiety and depression.
+It has been shown to help reduce some symptoms of anxiety and depression.

 There are also a number of experimental treatments that have shown promise in treating the symptoms of anxiety.
-Here we include a brief description of a few of those, including brain stimulation (neurostimulation), acupuncture, and psychoactive drugs (marijuana and ecstasy).
+These include brain stimulation (neurostimulation), acupuncture and psychoactive drugs (marijuana and ecstasy).

 Anxiety is associated with abnormal patterns of activity in the brain.
-One way to treat anxiety is to directly target abnormal nerve cell activity.
-Neuromodulation or brain stimulation therapy is a non-invasive and painless therapy that stimulates the human brain.
-In some recent clinical trials, patients that did not respond to more traditional forms of treatment (i.e. medication) showed a reduction in symptoms of depression and anxiety.
+One way to treat anxiety is to target the abnormal nerve cell activity directly.
+Neuromodulation, or brain stimulation therapy, is a non-invasive and painless therapy that stimulates the human brain.
+In some recent clinical trials, patients who did not respond to more traditional forms of treatment (i.e. medication) showed a reduction in symptoms of depression and anxiety.
 There are two main types of neuromodulation: